 Compare the pros and cons of repairing dents or dings:

 PRO: You’ll help create a positive first impression.
 You’re facing a lot of competition from other sellers.
 So it’s essential to make a great first impression on customers buying a used car.
 Visible damage like a dent, if it’s major, is a turnoff that you should avoid.
 A good-looking car will attract more buyers and encourage a faster sale.
+Fixing even the smallest dent is worth it!

 PRO: You may get more money for your vehicle.
 Ensuring that your car is in top shape can help to increase its dollar value.
 That means you’re likely to get more money when you sell.
 Don’t give that potential buyer the ammunition to negotiate a lower price!